 Histopathology involves the examination of biopsies or tissue from surgical resections.
 Non-cervical cytology involves the examination of cells obtained from body fluids including urine, sputum or needle aspirates from masses.

-The Department has full UKAS accreditation and aims to provide a quality and timely diagnostic and advisory service for patients in the Health Board and local community.
+The Department is UKAS accredited to ISO 15189:2012, Medical Laboratories - Requirements for quality and competence and aims to provide a quality and timely diagnostic and advisory service for patients in the Health Board and local community.

 The Cellular Pathology Department also incorporates the Cardiff and Vale Mortuary Service.
 Those who have suffered a bereavement should contact the Bereavement Office for all matters pertaining to the certificate of death.
 For all other enquiries mortuary services can be contacted directly.

 There are a number of job roles within Cellular Pathology and Mortuary Services, more information on these can be found here.

 Frozen Sections (cryostat) - 24 hours notice is required if this service is required.

 The laboratory also undertakes research work on request.

 University Hospital of Wales